Wecasa Terms and Conditions

 20. Other

 Wecasa intends to rely upon the written terms set out in these T&Cs (as may be amended in accordance with clause 5 above) as the entire understanding between Wecasa and each User relating to the T&C Agreement.
-If you and we agree any other changes, please make sure that you request that these are confirmed in writing.
-That way we can avoid any problems surrounding what we or you are expected to do.
+If you and we agree to any other changes, please make sure that you request that these are confirmed in writing.
+That way, we can avoid any problems surrounding what we or you are expected to do.

-In the event that a stipulation of the T&Cs proves to be, in whole or in part, null or invalid, the validity of the other T&C clauses will be unaffected and will continue to remain in force.
+If a stipulation of the T&Cs proves to be, in whole or in part, null or invalid, the validity of the other T&C clauses will be unaffected and will continue to remain in force.

 If you breach any term of these T&Cs and Wecasa does not take any action against you, we may still take action against you later or if you breach the same term on another occasion or if you breach a different term.

-Only you or Wecasa have the right to enforce any provision under these T&Cs
+Only you or Wecasa have the right to enforce any provision under these T&Cs.

-Applicable Law - Competent Authority
+21. Applicable Law - Competent Authority

 In compliance with Article R.631-3 of the Consumer Code, the consumer can choose, at their discretion, to refer the issue to (in addition to one of the local competent authorities under the Code of Civil Procedure) the authority of the place where they were staying at the time of accepting the agreement, or the place where the damage occurred.